-1. Unpublished, untested, and not presented or discussed in any public forum.
-Confidentiality is of the utmost importance and writers must abide by this requirement
+1. Unpublished, untested, and not previously presented or discussed in any public forum.
+Confidentiality is of the utmost importance, and writers must strictly adhere to this requirement.

-4. Considerations around COVID-19 and its impact will inevitably factor into many cases, but COVID-19 should not be the central theme of the case
+4. Based on issues other than COVID-19.
+Considerations around COVID-19 and its impact will inevitably factor into many cases, but COVID-19 should not drive the case.

 8. Submitted electronically (.doc or .docx and .xls or .xlsx for financial documentation) to email@example.com

-9. Writers providing financial exhibits must ensure that their .xls or .xlsx files are usable and editable
+*Writers providing financial exhibits must ensure that their .xls or .xlsx files are useable and editable